 This course will teach you how to use MongoDB as the database for a Node.js application.

-You'll play the role of a back-end developer for a Node.js application, and your job is to implement the application's communication with MongoDB.
-This includes:
+You will play the role of a back-end developer for a Node.js application, where your job is to implement the application's communication with MongoDB.
+Using the Node.js driver you will read and write data to the database, use the aggregation framework, manage the configuration of the database client, and create a robust application by handling exceptions and timeouts.

 We highly recommend taking M001 prior to taking this course.
 A basic understanding of MongoDB's document model will help you get the most out of this course.